I was meaning to keep up with my last post and post pics of it as I progress, but needless to say that I didn’t manage to do that.

-getting into knife making so I’m documenting my first attempt at a “real” knife.
+getting back into knife making so I’m attempting to document while I’m making it.
 I’m using the metal removal method for this one.

 Here is a pic of the steel that I’m using.
 I’m not sure what steel it is because I got it at an industrial surplus store.
 I believe it’s also a little too thick. measuring in at .250″ thick it looks like I have a lot of work ahead of me.